N0-C0M/serenada-v2/connected_protocol_v1.md

 ## 8. Security requirements (MVP)

 - **HTTPS/WSS only**.
+- **TURN Gating**: TURN tokens are only issued in the `joined` message after successful `rid` validation, preventing unauthorized use of the TURN relay by unauthenticated clients.
 - Rate limit:
   - new WebSocket connections per IP
   - `join` attempts per IP/room